(All fields required)

 Assistant Director of Clinical Research

-Dr. Brody completed his fellowship in pediatric radiology in 1987 and then returned to the Department of Radiology at Cincinnati Children’s Hospital Medical Center in 1995.
+Dr. Brody completed his fellowship in pediatric radiology in 1987 and then returned to the Department of Radiology and Medical Imaging at Cincinnati Children’s Hospital Medical Center in 1995.
 Dr. Brody is active in the Department of Radiology of University of Cincinnati as well as Cincinnati Children’s Hospital Medical Center in clinical care, research, teaching and administration.
 The primary focus of his clinical duties is pediatric thoracic imaging.

 Dr. Brody’s research efforts are focused on the use of CT scanning in the evaluation of cystic fibrosis and diffuse lung disease in children.
 He began and continues to direct the National Resource Center for Imaging of the Cystic Fibrosis Foundation Therapeutic Development Network.
 This center is currently funded by the Cystic Fibrosis Foundation and by industry sponsors to provide expertise in the use of imaging endpoints for clinical trials.
 Dr. Brody is a founding member and chair of the imaging committee of the childhood Interstitial Disease Consortium.